SaraPeyko/EuropeanOptionPricing/README.md

-# Black-Scholes option pricing models
+# Black-Scholes option pricing model

 The program illustrates the exact formulae for plain (European) equity options